Theory of Atomata: Introduction

-Finally, we characterize the class of NFA's for which the subset construction yields a minimal DFA.
+We characterize the class of NFAs for which the subset construction yields a minimal DFA.
 More specifically, we show that the subset construction applied to an NFA produces a minimal DFA if and only if the reverse automaton of that NFA is atomic.
-This is a generalization of Brzozowski's method for DFA minimization by double reversal~\cite{Brz63}.
+This generalizes Brzozowski's method for DFA minimization by double reversal~\cite{Brz63}.

+We study reduced atomic NFAs associated with a given regular language.
+We formalize Sengoku's approach~\cite{Sen92} to finding minimal NFAs, and prove that it does not always work, since there exist languages for which no atomic NFA is minimal.

 Section~\ref{sec:LAE} recalls properties of regular languages, finite automata, and systems of language equations.
-Atoms of a regular language and the \'atomaton are introduced and studied in Section~\ref{sec:atomaton}.
-In Section~\ref{sec:atomic}, we examine NFA's in which the right language of every state is a union of atoms.
-Brzozowski's method of DFA minimization is extended in Section~\ref{sec:extension}, and Section~\ref{sec:conc} closes the paper.
+In Section~\ref{sec:partial}, we study the right languages of the states of any NFA; we call these languages ``partial quotients".
+We define partial atoms and partial \'atomata and study their properties.
+Quotients and atoms of a regular language and the \'atomaton are introduced and studied in Section~\ref{sec:atoms}.
+In Section~\ref{sec:atomic}, we examine NFAs in which the right language of every state is a union of atoms, and we extend Brzozowski's method~\cite{Brz63} of DFA minimization.
+In Section~\ref{sec:reduced}, we study reduced atomic NFAs accepting a given regular language, and prove that Sengoku's claim~\cite{Sen92} that his method always finds a minimal NFA is false.
+Section~\ref{sec:conc} closes the paper.

+A much shorter version of some of the results presented here has previously appeared in~\cite{BrTa11}.
+Note that here we use a definition of an atom which is slightly different from that of~\cite{BrTa11} for reasons explained at the end of Section~\ref{sec:atoms}.

-\section{Languages, Automata, and Equations}
+\section{Languages, Automata and Equations}

 If $\Sig$ is a non-empty finite alphabet, then $\Sig^*$ is the free monoid generated by $\Sig$.
 A \emph{word} is any element of $\Sig^*$, and the empty word is $\eps$.
 The length of a word $w$ is $|w|$.
 A \emph{language} over $\Sig$ is any subset of $\Sig^*$.